 Make sure to register on time at Taalloket for the VU TOEFL-ITP, as the possibilities are limited, especially during the busy summer period.
 If you have a Dutch Bachelor's degree obtained at a Dutch university, the first take of the VU TOEFL-ITP is free of charge.

-Pease send a scan of the result of your test by email to firstname.lastname@example.org, including your name and student number.
-The deadline for non-EEA students is 1 June.
-EEA students can send their test results before 31 August at the latest.
+Please upload a scan of the result of your test to your VU Dashboard before 31 August at the latest.